-In accordance with NMSU Graduate School policies, DNP and certificate students maintain at least a 3.0 Grade Point Average (GPA).
+In accordance with NMSU Graduate School policies, DNP and certificate students must maintain at least a 3.0 Grade Point Average (GPA).
 Students must earn a grade of B or better in all required courses in order to progress to the next semester.
 DNP coursework is leveled, therefore in most instances all courses assigned to each semester must be completed before progressing to the next semester.
+BSN-DNP students will not progress to the NP coursework in the 3rd year of the program until the DNP Project Proposal is completed and approved.

 A student who does not register for or withdraws from one course in the student's degree plan will be placed on academic probation (see page 28).
-Not completing a course in the degree plan may result in substantial delays since many courses are pre-requisites for others.
+Not completing a course in the degree plan may result in substantial delays since many courses are prerequisites for others.
 If the student does not register for or withdraws from more than one course during the same semester (or in a future semester) they must write a formal appeal to the SON Graduate Programs Committee to remain in the program.
 If this appeal is denied, the student is eligible to re-apply to the program and re-interview with program faculty.
 If approved to return by the Graduate Programs Committee they will be placed at the appropriate level of the curriculum if there is space available.